ARKR Shareholder/Stockholder Letter Transcript:

 Walter Rauscher, Vice President Corporate Sales & Catering

-Keith Eure.
-Vice President Las Vegas Operations
+Keith Eure, Vice President Las Vegas Operations

 Nancy Alvarez, Corporate Controller